1 in 3 Consumers Ignore Vehicle Recall Notices

-In light of both the volume and frequency of car, truck and SUV recall notices issued by vehicle manufacturers in 2014, it’s almost no wonder that some consumers seem to be tuning out these important safety notices.
+In light of both the volume and frequency of car, truck, and SUV recall notices issued by vehicle manufacturers in 2014, it’s almost no wonder that some consumers seem to be tuning out these important safety notices.
 In the early 2000s, and likely for the first time post-Unsafe at Any Speed, the Firestone tire defect first provided a sense of how widespread, and how dangerous, a single product defect could be when even a single parts supplier has an issue.

-However, in 2014 – on the heels of the Toyota unintended acceleration defect – a string of recalls began that would eventually amount to about 64 million recalled vehicles in just 2014 alone.
+However, in 2014 – on the heels of the Toyota unintended acceleration defect – a string of auto recalls began that would eventually amount to about 64 million recalled vehicles in just 2014 alone.
 The largest contributors to this dubious honor for 2014 are the General Motors defective ignition switch defect and the Takata exploding airbag defects.
 Further leading to a sense of consumer fatigue is the numerous minor recalls that affected only a few thousand vehicles.
 In all and on average, vehicle manufacturers issued 2.2 recalls a day during 2014.

 While the endless pronouncement of dangerous vehicle defects is sure to eventually desensitize even the most safety-conscious individual, the costs of ignoring a recall notice can be extremely high.
-Furthermore, if you choose to ignore a notice it may not only be you and your family who bear the risk, but also the next owner of vehicle and his or her loved ones.
+Furthermore, if you choose to ignore a notice it may not only be you and your family who bear the risk, but also the next owner of the vehicle and his or her loved ones.

 Why Do Motorists Fail to Repair their Vehicles after Recall?